-At Guardian Angels' we are extremely privileged to have specialist staff, one of whom is Mrs. Harrison (SENCO) who always has the children's wellbeing at heart.
-Mrs. Harrison has accessed training in some wonderful and inspiring interventions to support the children in reaching their full potential.
-So as a school we are very lucky to introduce a new intervention called Lego Club.
+At Guardian Angels' we are extremely privileged to have specialist staff, one of whom is Mrs. Doyle (SENDco) who always has the children's wellbeing at heart.
+Mrs. Doyle accessed training in some wonderful and inspiring interventions to support the children in reaching their potential.
+So as a school we are very lucky to introduce a Lego Club as an intervention.

 Ground breaking research in Lego Club has been pioneered by innovative and creative researchers who have shown that significant gains can be made in social development through LEGO play.